-The largest revenue source for the School are the state and local funds received through the School District of Polk County, Florida (99% of total revenue in 2019 and 98% in 2018).
+The largest revenue source for the School are the state and local funds received through the School District of Polk County, Florida (99% of total revenue in 2020 and 2019).
 Revenues from these state and local sources are primarily provided through the Florida Education Finance Program (FEFP) funding formula.
 The FEFP formula utilizes student enrollment data to determine the funds available for the School.